 - Toothaches, neck aches, dizziness, earaches, upper shoulder pain

 - Hearing problems

-With specialized training in conjunction with orthodontics, Dr. Hough has successfully been treating TMJ / TMD since 1986 with a combination treatment that addresses jaw disposition, muscle dysfunction and bite imbalances.
-By correcting all of these factors the jaw joint has the best chance to remain stable and symptom free after treatment.
-Treatment is specific to each individual’s needs.
+With specialized training, in conjunction with orthodontics, Dr. Hough has successfully been treating TMJ/TMD since 1986 with a combination treatment that addresses jaw position, muscle dysfunction and bite imbalances.
+By correcting all of these factors, the jaw joint has the best chance to remain stable, and symptom free, at the conclusion of treatment.
+All treatments are specific to each individual’s needs.

 Call today for your complimentary consultation where he and his staff will evaluate your symptoms and discuss treatment recommendations as well as answer any questions you may have.